 Even if you don’t care about trying to get traffic from search engines, it certainly doesn’t hurt if you do.

 And most people actually do care, of course.
 And so an SEO plugin is key.

 Anyone with any WordPress SEO experience at all knows that the Yoast SEO plugin is considered the gold standard.

 There are other SEO plugins out there, and some may prefer them for different reasons, but whenever I’ve checked out other plugins to see if they might be better, I’ve always found myself coming back to Yoast.

 The plugin can be a little overwhelming for a novice, but there is documentation on the Yoast site and in other places on the web that can help.

 The box it places on each individual post or page can be very helpful as well.
-It lets you do things like put in an “SEO title” that the search engines see while still keeping your original title on the page itself for visitors on your site.
-(Note: people searching in the search engines will see the “SEO title,” so make sure it’s still human readable and click-enticing.)
+It lets you do things like put in an “SEO title” that the search engines see while still keeping your original title on the page itself for visitors to your site.
+(Note: people searching in the search engines will see the “SEO title,” so make sure it’s still human-readable and click-enticing.)